-Set forth below are the names, ages, and current positions of our executive officers as of March 24, 2016 other than Mr. Ayers whose biographical information is located under "Proposal One - Election of Directors" on page 14:
+Set forth below are the names, ages, and current positions of our executive officers as of March 23, 2017 other than Mr. Ayers, our Chairman of the Board, President and Chief Executive Officer, whose biographical information is located under "Proposal One - Election of Directors" on page 19:

-Name Age Title Jonathan W. Ayers 59 Chairman of the Board of Directors, President and Chief Executive Officer Brian P. McKeon 53 Executive Vice President, Chief Financial Officer and Treasurer Jay Mazelsky 55 Executive Vice President Jacqueline L. Studer 57 Corporate Vice President, General Counsel and Corporate Secretary Michael J. Williams, PhD 48 Executive Vice President
+Name Age Title Brian P. McKeon 54 Executive Vice President, Chief Financial Officer and Treasurer Jay Mazelsky 56 Executive Vice President Jacqueline L. Studer 58 Corporate Vice President, General Counsel and Corporate Secretary Giovani Twigge 53 Corporate Vice President and Chief Human Resources Officer

-Brian P. McKeon, Mr. McKeon has been Executive Vice President, Chief Financial Officer and Treasurer since January 2014.
+Brian P. McKeon.
+Mr. McKeon has been Executive Vice President, Chief Financial Officer and Treasurer since January 2014.
 He leads our finance, business development and worldwide operations functions.
-Mr. McKeon served as a Director of IDEXX from July 2003 through December 2013, including serving as Chair of the Audit Committee and as a member of the Compensation Committee, Mr. McKeon served as Executive Vice President of Iron Mountain Incorporated from April 2007 to December 2013 and Chief Financial Officer of Iron Mountain from April 2007 to October 2013.
+Mr. McKeon served as a Director of IDEXX from July 2003 through December 2013, including serving as Chair of the Audit Committee and as a member of the Compensation Committee.
+Mr. McKeon served as Executive Vice President of Iron Mountain Incorporated from April 2007 to December 2013 and Chief Financial Officer of Iron Mountain from April 2007 to October 2013.
 Mr. McKeon was also Executive Vice President and Chief Financial Officer of The Timberland Company from March 2000 to April 2007.
 From 1991 to 2000, Mr. McKeon held several finance and strategic planning positions with PepsiCo Inc., serving most recently as Vice President, Finance at Pepsi-Cola, North America.
-Mr. McKeon holds a bachelor's degree from the University of Connecticut and an MBA with high distinction from Harvard University.
+Mr. McKeon holds a bachelor's degree in accounting from the University of Connecticut and an M.B.A. with high distinction from Harvard University.

 Jay Mazelsky.
 Mr. Mazelsky has been an Executive Vice President since joining us in August 2012.
-He oversees our Companion Animal Group Commercial Organization, which includes our IDEXX VetLab® in-house diagnostics, U.S. Diagnostic Imaging, Information Management, BioResearch and Telemedicine lines of business.
+He oversees our North American Companion Animal Group Commercial Organization, and our IDEXX VetLab® in-house diagnostics, Diagnostic Imaging, Veterinary Systems and Service, Rapid Assay and Telemedicine lines of business.
 Previously, Mr. Mazelsky was a Senior Vice President and General Manager from 2010 to 2012 of Computed Tomography, Nuclear Medicine and Radiation Therapy Planning at Philips Healthcare, a subsidiary of Royal Philips Electronics.
 Previously he held a series of other leadership roles with increasing responsibilities during his tenure at Philips beginning in 2001.
 Prior to joining Philips, Mr. Mazelsky was at Agilent Technologies, where he was an Executive in Charge from 2000 to 2002, leading the integration of Agilent's Healthcare Group into Philips.
 He also served as a General Manager of the Medical Consumables Business Unit from 1997 to 2000 at Agilent Technologies.
-From 1988 to 1996, he was in a number of roles at Hewlett Packard in finance. marketing and business planning.
+From 1988 to 1996, he was in a number of roles at Hewlett Packard in finance, marketing and business planning.
 Mr. Mazelsky holds a bachelor's degree in mathematics from the University of Rochester and an M.B.A. from the University of Chicago.

-Jacqueline L. Studer, Ms. Studer has been Corporate Vice President, General Counsel and Corporate Secretary since September 2014.
+Jacqueline L. Studer.
+Ms. Studer has been Corporate Vice President, General Counsel and Corporate Secretary since September 2014.
 She leads the Company's legal, compliance, regulatory affairs and quality assurance groups.
 Before joining the Company, Ms. Studer was Vice President, General Counsel and Secretary of Blue Health Intelligence, a healthcare data and analytics company.
 Prior to that, from June 2011 to October 2012, Ms. Studer served as Executive Vice President and General Counsel of Allscripts Healthcare Solutions.
 From December 2002 to June 2011, Ms. Studer held various leadership positions at GE Healthcare, a medical technology company, including General Counsel of the GE Healthcare IT & Performance Solutions division.
 Ms. Studer has also held leadership roles in entrepreneurial organizations and with The Dow Chemical Company earlier in her career.
 Ms. Studer holds a bachelor's degree in management from Purdue University and a J.D. from Columbia University School of Law.